pine64/website/content/documentation/Pinebook_Pro/Troubleshooting.md

 This refers to the firmware update shown here: https://github.com/dragan-simic/pinebook-pro-keyboard-updater#update-all-firmware-images

-* If the system is not responding after the 1st reboot, it might be easiest to do a system restore or boot an sdcard-only OS, and follow up by running the second step of the trackpad firmware update with a USB keyboard and mouse plugged in
+* If the system is not responding after the 1st reboot, it might be easiest to do a system restore or boot an SD-card-only OS, and follow up by running the second step of the trackpad firmware update with a USB keyboard and mouse plugged in
 * System restore https://forum.pine64.org/showthread.php?tid=8229
 * Firmware update https://github.com/dragan-simic/pinebook-pro-keyboard-updater#update-all-firmware-images